-We will use a fully automated F/4 Czerny-Turner monochromator with a high reciprocal dispersion of 2.3 nm/mm.
-This will allow us to open the slits to 1mm and still keep a relatively narrow bandwidth of 2nm FWHM with a 1200g/mm grating.
-We will use 3 gratings, 5 order sorting filters and two light sources to maximize the throughput over the whole wavelength range of 300 to 1100nm.
-All of these will be remotely controlled by a Labview based calibration program.
+We use a fully automated F/4 Czerny-Turner monochromator with a high reciprocal dispersion of 2.3 nm/mm.
+This allows us to open the slits to 1mm and still keep a relatively narrow bandwidth of 2nm FWHM with a 1200g/mm grating.
+We use 3 gratings, 5 order sorting filters and two light sources to maximize the throughput over the whole wavelength range of 300 to 1100nm.
+All of these are remotely controlled by a Labview based calibration program.